AlphaCloudX/upscaler/README.md

 the bicubc version is adding too much noise that doesn't look right, this is also seen on the tree stumps

+Therefor the ai version can create more detail out of the image but results in a more washed out image, if this can be solved either by giving more training data(was only trained on 1k 8k images) or through post processing it can do very well.

 ----------

 Stuff I Still Want To Implement: